Chris Baywood Ibe

 Chris Baywood Ibe, also known as Emperor Chris Baywood Ibe, is a Nigerian entrepreneur, philanthropist and social activist.
 He hails from Isu-Awaa in Awgu Local Government Area, Enugu state.
-He is the President and CEO of Baywood Group, a Nigerian conglomerate involved in oil & gas, engineering, construction, procurement, and aviation.
+He is the president and CEO of Baywood Group, a Nigerian conglomerate involved in oil & gas, engineering, construction, procurement, and aviation.

 Early life and education

 Ibe was born in Enugu in the then East Central State of Nigeria.
 He received his early education at Central Primary School, Isu-Awaa and thereafter at Colliery Comprehensive Secondary School, Ngwo, Enugu, before moving on to pursue and obtain his higher education in Quantity Surveying in Belgrade in then okereke science in 1987.

 Career

 On completion of his studies, Ibe returned to Nigeria and established Baywood Continental Limited, initially as a procurement company in 1989 before venturing into other sectors; birthing sister companies which he also heads, including Baywood Exploration, ZB Joint Ventures Limited, Tropical Arctic Logistics Ltd (TAL), an Aviation Group.

+In November 2025, Ibe launched CBI News, a digital news platform in Lagos.